-Several decades ago, less than one in every ten children diagnosed with cancer survived long term.
+Several decades ago, fewer than one in every ten children diagnosed with cancer survived long term.
 Now, almost 80% survive.
 Stem cell transplants, a form of immunotherapy, have been critical to improving these childhood cancer survival rates.
-However, these transplants, as well as an immunotherapeutic antibody that is approved for pediatric neuroblastoma (a form of nerve cell tumor), are used in combination with chemotherapy, which can produce debilitating long-term side effects for these young patients, including graft versus host disease (GVHD).
+However, these transplants as well as an immunotherapeutic antibody that is approved for pediatric neuroblastoma (a form of nerve cell tumor), are used in combination with chemotherapy, which may produce debilitating long-term side effects for these young patients, including graft versus host disease (GVHD).

 To help address that problem, CRI invests in a diversity of projects which might improve treatment options.
 Some researchers are exploring ways to effectively perform transplants without the need for chemotherapy, while others are revealing new insights regarding the relationship between cancer and the immune system that could lead to entirely new approaches that improve outcomes and safety.

-- Carl H. June, M.D., of the University of Pennsylvania, has led clinical trials that have successfully treated young patients with CAR T cells, including Emily Whitehead, who overcame her leukemia and has been cancer-free for over four years now.
+- Carl H. June, M.D., of the University of Pennsylvania, has led clinical trials that have successfully treated young patients with CAR T cells, including Emily Whitehead, who overcame her leukemia and remains cancer-free.

 - Three CRI postdoctoral fellows—Kevin C. Barry, Ph.D., at the University of California, San Francisco; Sofia L. Novais de Oliveira, Ph.D., at the University of Wisconsin-Madison; and Kevin M. Sullivan, M.D., at the University of Washington School of Medicine—and assistant professor of medicine Amy K. Kim, M.D., at Johns Hopkins University are exploring how immunotherapy could help against fibrolamellar hepatocellular carcinoma (FL-HCC), a rare form of liver cancer that primarily affects young people.